ManuelGil/vscode-json-flow/DESIGN_DECISIONS.md

   - Found in `src/test/`, these ensure that core logic operates as expected.

 - **Integration Tests:**
-  - Focused on the interaction between the extension and VS Code’s API.
+  - Focused on the interaction between the extension and VS Code's API.

 - **Manual Testing:**
   - Performed regularly to validate the user experience in real-world scenarios.